mlscunizik/Build-Bootcamp/Week_2/0_week2.md

 -   Understood how to deploy your repository to Github.
 -   Understood how to clone and work on a repository locally.
 -   Understood how to gain insights into your repository.
--   Created a Github account if you don't already ahve one.
--   Understand Basic Git and Github terminlogies
+-   Understood how to undo changes to your repository
 ## :mortar_board: Your Tutors

-Nehemiah Onyekachukwu Emmanuel and Akeem Qudus will be your instructors for this week.
+Nehemiah Onyekachukwu Emmanuel, Akeem Qudus and Francis Njike will be your instructors for this week.

 ### [Nehemiah Onyekachukwu Emmanuel](https://github.com/devgenix):